 Reducing anxiety and stress

 For those with anxious attachment, hypnotherapy can reduce feelings of worry, fear, and relational tension, also associated with general anxiety.
 Working with the unconscious mind promotes calm, emotional stability, and a greater sense of internal security, helping you respond to challenging situations more effectively.
+Research in Clinical Psychology Review indicates that attachment security significantly influences how individuals respond to stressful and traumatic experiences.

 Developing positive coping mechanisms